 - Is the resume tailored to the job?

-- Did you include the right skills?
+- Including of the right skills?

 - Did you add any other important resume sections?